The GPD Pocket

 This will keep ports available for other uses.
 I've been using two such mice on this computer; both are rechargeable and neither gave me any connection problems.

-Logitech Ultrathin T630 ($46) is beautifully designed and has a touchpad instead of the wheel, but too often does not register audible clicks; maybe something about the way I hold it.
-Scrolling by the touchpad is also quite erratic.
-Too bad.
+Logitech Ultrathin T630 ($46) is beautifully designed and has a touchpad instead of the wheel.

 Fenifox Ultra Thin Mouse ($20) is even slimmer than the T630, but longer; it also has an actual scrolling wheel.
-It seems to be tracking better, clicks are more positive and predictable, and so is scrolling.
+The tracking is better, clicks more positive and predictable, and so is scrolling.

 External storage, and plenty of it!